 - They Refuse to Meet You

 Scammers usually steer clear of meeting with you because they want to minimize the chance of being identified.
 As such, they will refuse to meet with you in person or — in the context of the pandemic — even show their face during a video call.
-This is a red flag because a legitimate landlord would want to see their potential tenant and evaluate you, as well, in order to establish the required level of trust between the owner and the occupant of a home.
+This is a red flag because a legitimate landlord would want to meet their potential tenant and evaluate you, as well, in order to establish the required level of trust between the owner and the occupant of a home.

 - They Ask You to Wire Money